-The 89 Sample Problems appear on specially colored pages by themselves.
+The 89 Sample Problems appear on specially designed pages by themselves.
 The solutions to typical statics problems are presented in detail.
-In addition, explanatory and cautionary notes (Helpful Hints) in blue type are number-keyed to the main presentation.
+In addition, explanatory and cautionary notes (Helpful Hints) are number-keyed to the main presentation.

-There are 1060 homework exercises, of which more than 50 percent are new to the Eighth Edition.
+There are 898 homework exercises.
 The problem sets are divided into Introductory Problems and Representative Problems.
 The first section consists of simple, uncomplicated problems designed to help students gain confidence with the new topic, while most of the problems in the second section are of average difficulty and length.
 The problems are generally arranged in order of increasing difficulty.
-More difficult exercises appear near the end of the Representative Problems and are marked with the triangular symbol \blacktriangleright .
-Computer-Oriented Problems, marked with an asterisk, appear throughout the problems and also in a special section at the conclusion of the Review Problems at the end of each chapter.
+More difficult exercises appear near the end of the Representative Problems and are marked with the triangular symbol $\blacktriangleright$ .
+Computer-Oriented Problems, marked with an asterisk, appear throughout the problems and also in a special section at the conclusion of the Chapter Review Problems.
+Problems marked with the student-solution icon SS have solutions available onWileyPlus.
 The answers to all problems have been provided in a special section near the end of the textbook.